 The regular path is also transformable by using these functions.
 But that will never be necessary.

 Can You Use Other Photoshop Pen Tools?

-There are a total of four types of Pen Tool as we have mentioned earlier.
+As we mentioned earlier, there are a total of four types of Pen Tool.
 You can use them as the situation demands from you.
 Any of the four tools can be used as you need.

 Freeform Pen Tool

-This Freeform Pen Tool is quite similar to the Brush Tool and the Pencil Tool.
-You don’t have to click many times.
-Just click at the beginning and draw as you want by moving and dragging the mouse.
+This Freeform Pen Tool is similar to the Brush and Pencil tools.
+However, you don’t have to click many times.
+Instead, click at the beginning and draw as you want by moving and dragging the mouse.
 It will automatically create the path with anchor points.

 But the thing is, the Freeform Pen Tool is pretty tough to control.
-The clipping path created may need ample modifications as well.
+The clipping path created may need big modifications as well.

 Curvature Pen Tool

 The third option on the Pen Tool Panel is the Curvature Pen Tool.
 Select the Path option as usual.
 You can use that tool where you need the path to become a curve.

 When you use this tool, it will not create any handle.
 This tool is capable of following any uniform shape.
 You can even change and modify the whole shape and path.